 Basically, Channel 4’s baby sister, E4, has a new reality show to plug – Desperate Scousewives, about a bunch of housewives from Liverpool – so the programme has honed in on a trend that the women are claiming to have invented, and this bizarre story has garnered acres of coverage in the tabloids.

 So anyway, the scouse brow sounds very familiar.
 It is basically a trend for thick, dark eyebrows.
 Now I’m not being funny, but throughout my young life I sported thick, dark eyebrows.
 That was until the age of 12, when I discovered the tweezers.
-More recently I have found a brilliant eyebrow technician who can’t speak English but does a great job turning my caterpillars into sleek arches.
+More recently I have found a brilliant eyebrow threader who can’t speak English but does a great job turning my caterpillars into sleek arches.
 Side note, if you’d like to learn how to thread your eyebrows, check out my super quick and easy tutorial here.

 My point is, how can these non-entities be claiming to have invented this trend?
 Most of us Asian women were born this way.